JaykoTree/lets-go-to-the-zoo-jam/README.md

     - Introductory zone information.
     - Add in dialogue for the point system
     - Add in more 'MC' lines n yaps to acc make it feel like you yappings.

+      * if you search for '#block of code' most of the blanks should show up, but can't guarantee so just skim through anyways.

 (Again, gonna polish it up a widdle afterwards so no pressure.
 It's mainly prioritising what we need done as soon as possible.)